Inventory

 Physical Inventory

-A manual count of all stock on hand, usually conducted periodically to reconcile inventory records with actual stock.
+A manual count of all stock on hand is usually conducted periodically to reconcile inventory records with actual stock.

 Pipeline Inventory